Summer Mental Health Programs for Teens in Menlo Park

 Intensive Outpatient Program (IOP)

-Our after-school IOP runs year-round — learn more about our IOP here.
+Our IOP runs year-round—learn more about our Intensive Outpatient Program.

 Partial Hospitalization Program (PHP)

-For teens needing deeper therapeutic support, our full-day PHP offers:
+For teens who need a higher level of structured daytime support, our PHP offers:

 Learn more about our PHP program.